May 7, 2001

 - explore assumptions embedded in social scientific theories and

-- examine the importance of simplifying or describing observations of the world in order to construct a model of individual or collective behavior.
+- examine the importance of simplifying or describing world observations to construct a model of an individual or collective behavior.

-- Courses in Social Scientific Approaches require students to apply a social scientific theory as a way of understanding individual or collective behavior.
+- Courses in Social-Scientific Approaches require students to apply a social scientific theory to understand individual or collective behavior.

 Students in Connections courses develop their understanding of the interrelationship of fields of knowledge by exploring connections and contrasts between various disciplines with respect to disciplinary methodology and subject matter.

 - Connections courses draw upon the curricula of either established disciplines or the University's interdisciplinary programs.
-These courses may involve the collaboration of faculty from more than one department or the efforts of individual faculty with interdisciplinary expertise and interests.
+These courses may involve the collaboration of faculty from more than one department or individual faculty with interdisciplinary expertise and interests.

 - In the Connections course, students engage the interdisciplinary process by